EORI Registration in Czech Republic - 2021 Guide

 EORI number and its main purpose

 The customs authorities are allowed to issue EORI numbers for legal entities and natural persons.
 The main advantage of receiving this identification number is the ease of access within the EU space, as the registration is valid in any member state of the EU.
-You might want to observe the following characteristics of this identification number:
+You might want to observe the following characteristics of this identification number and modifications for 2021:

 - the EORI number is used by local authorities to verify the import-export activities carried out in each country;